 We encourage good tree management and at times this can include pruning

 or removal of mature trees.
 Planting of new trees is always welcome to ensure long term tree cover is maintained.

-Falkirk Council has statutory powers to protect trees by making Tree Preservation Orders (TPOs), designating conservation areas and imposing conditions to retain trees when giving planning permission.
+Falkirk Council has statutory powers under planning legislation to protect trees by making Tree Preservation Orders (TPOs), designating conservation areas and imposing conditions to retain trees when giving planning permission.

 Tree Preservation Orders (TPO)

 A TPO is made to protect individual trees, groups of trees or woodlands that have particular amenity value and make a significant contribution to the landscape or townscape.
 A TPO can also be made to protect trees, groups of trees or woodlands that are of cultural or historical significance.

 A TPO is not intended to prevent work being carried out to trees.
 We encourage management work, carried out in accordance with good arboricultural practice (to British Standard BS3998), to prolong tree life and tree safety.
 Anyone who wants to carry out work to trees covered by a TPO must have written consent from the Council before the work starts unless the situation is an emergency.
 Conditions may be applied to the consent to carry out works to trees covered by a TPO.

 Conservation areas are areas of special architectural or historic interest, the character of which it is desirable to preserve or enhance.
 The designation controls building development and also gives trees protection.
 Anyone proposing to carry out tree work in a conservation area must give the Council 6 weeks notice of their intended tree work.
 During this period the Council may make a TPO if appropriate, or grant consent for the proposed work on trees.

 Where trees are to be retained as a condition of planning permission we

 may also make a TPO to protect these in the long term.